-For comparability purposes, please note that the 2012 figures are those of Viohalco-Hellenic Copper and Aluminium Industry S.A. and the 2013 figures relate to Viohalco SA.
-As described in the notes to the consolidated financial statements, the corporate transformation from Viohalco-Hellenic Copper and Aluminium Industry S.A. into Viohalco SA is accounted for as a reverse acquisition with Viohalco-Hellenic Copper and Aluminium Industry S.A. as the accounting acquirer.
-As a result, Viohalco SA is the continuation of Viohalco-Hellenic Copper and Aluminium Industry S.A.
+For comparability purposes, please note that the 2012 figures are those of Viohalco-Hellenic Copper and Aluminium Industry S.A. and the 2013 figures relate to Viohalco S.A.
+As described in the notes to the consolidated financial statements, the corporate transformation from Viohalco-Hellenic Copper and Aluminium Industry S.A. is accounted for as a reverse acquisition with Viohalco-Hellenic Copper and Aluminium Industry S.A. as the accounting acquirer.
+As a result, Viohalco S.A. is the continuation of Viohalco-Hellenic Copper and Aluminium Industry S.A.